-Tuition & Required Fee Assessed = 100%

-Through the Last Day of Semester:
+Tuition & Required Fee Assessed = 100% After the Fifth Week of Semester Through the Last Day of Semester:

 If Applicable, Room & Board Assessed = 100%

 - Official Withdrawal Date = Date upon which a student processes formal withdrawal paperwork with his/her Academic Dean's office. - Non-refundable tuition deposit will be credited as payment against any balance due; any remaining tuition deposit balance will be forfeited (if assessed charges do not exceed).